gotlougit/nix-config/README.md

 Note: this is still a WIP and may not prevent all attacks, the profile itself is being worked on a bit to have a decent balance of usability and security, although the current config is more private than no profile at all

+## Raspberry Pi server config

+There is also a config for a server running on a Raspberry Pi (nicknamed "mimir")

+For this, it is recommended to build the image directly on a different computer and directly flash the generated image onto an SD card.

 ## Credits

 - [mt-caret's blog on such a setup](https://mt-caret.github.io/blog/posts/2020-06-29-optin-state.html), which I merely tried to automate into one single shell script and some Nix configurations of my own